harshjayprakash/experimental-blok/README.md

 #### Functionality

 * **New Shortcuts**: Added new keyboard shortcuts for extra functionality.
-* **Drag Click**: Implementated canvas drag-click for rapid obstruct creation and removal.
+* **Drag Click**: Implemented canvas drag-click for rapid obstruct creation and removal.
 * **Obstruct Handling**: Re-added obstruct removal.
 * **Instance Check**: Implemented a Mutex for a single running instance.
 * **Custom Scaling Arguments**: